selkovjr/fuji-exr/fuji-exr-ssd/README.md

 ## ABOUT

-This software was originally written by A. Buades <toni.buades@uib.es>
-with contributions from Nicolas Limare.
+Portions of this software (supporting the `ssd` subcommand) were originally written by A. Buades <toni.buades@uib.es> with contributions from Nicolas Limare.
 Adapted to Fuji EXR by Gene Selkov <selkovjr@gmail.com>.

 All files are distributed under the terms of the LGPLv3 license.